coherence-community/coherence-demo/README.md

 * Issue replicate all to secondary cluster.
 * Open secondary cluster dashboard to observe changes are replicated.
 * Stop Federation and shut down secondary cluster.

+> Note: If you wish to connect to the cluster via the VisualVM Plugin, see https://github.com/oracle/coherence-visualvm.

 > **Note:** If you recover a snapshot on a cluster, you must replicate all to resynchronize.